Tamar Herzog: Major works

 In this 2003 book Herzog explores early modern categories of citizenship and belonging.
 Challenging the theories that communities were either the natural result of common factors such as language or religion, or that they were artificially imagined, Herzog reexamines how Spaniards constructed their communities on both sides of the Ocean.
 She argues that the distinction between Spaniards and foreigners came about as local communities distinguished individuals who were willing to take on the rights and duties of membership in that community from those who did not.
-She demonstrates that, rather than states replacing local communities, local citizenship persisted in the early modern period, the Spanish state in both Europe and the Americas consisting of a conglomerate of local communities, each defining its own citizens.
-Herzog also argues that if we followed her analysis, which reads from conflict what ordinary life were like, we may be able to apply this reinterpretation also to the English, Italian, and French cases, which so far were studied by using a different methodology.
+She demonstrates that, rather than states replacing local communities, local citizenship persisted in the early modern period.
+The Spanish state in both Europe and the Americas consisted of a conglomerate of local communities, each defining its own citizens.
+Herzog also argues that if we followed her analysis, which reads from conflict what ordinary life was like, we may be able to apply this reinterpretation also to the English, Italian, and French cases, which so far were studied by using a different methodology.